wrynearson/jekyll-klise/_posts/2020-07-14-geneva-genova.md

 <iframe src="https://ridewithgps.com/embeds?type=trip&id=60752992&title=Day%207%3A%20Celle%20-%20Genova&metricUnits=true&sampleGraph=true&privacyCode=5tyziRvNuXyK3FVa" style="width: 1px; min-width: 100%; height: 700px; border: none;" scrolling="no"></iframe>

-The last day!
-Our shortest day as well, as only 36km separated us from the end of an amazing adventure.
+The last day was our shortest day as well, as only 36km separated us from the end of an amazing adventure.
 There is no triumphant *defy all odds and succeed* end story here.
 We knew we would make it, but just weren't sure if we would make it in time for lunch.

 While the first part of the ride was nice, along the coast on nice bike paths, the second half was urban cycling, hence the lack of photos.
+But never did city biking feel like such an accomplishment.

 ### Notes